Pirates of the Caribbean: The Eye of the Wind

 Barbossa: “And booty.
 Never forget that, right Jack?”

-Jack (ignoring Barbossa, to Anne): “Love, I cannot help but notice.
+Jack (ignoring Barbossa, to Anne in his iconic Sparrow flirty solicitousness): “Love, I cannot help but notice.
+Obserrrrve.
+Recognize.
 The wind always turns in your favor.
 That’s not just luck.
 You’ve got an ace up your sleeve, darling, and I intend to know what it is.”

 Before Anne can respond, a sailor (perhaps Ragetti?) bursts in and says: “He’s here!”

-When they rush out to the dock, they see that mermaids have lashed the three flagships in place with hooks where they were anchored mid-river.
+When they rush out to the dock, they see that mermaids have lashed in place, with hooks, the three flagships where they were anchored mid-river.
 Pirates and dock-hands are fighting with the mermaids, who are hauling them into the water.
-The main characters jump into their boats and head from dock to ships; they climb aboard as Bill Thicke sights a watery wake heading toward them.
+The main characters jump into their boats and row feverishly from dock to ships; they climb aboard as Bill Thicke sights a watery wake heading toward them.
 A white whale’s back breaks the surface, and blows.

 Bill: “Thaaar she..”